regebro/pyroma/README.rst

 * The version number should comply to PEP386.

-* The long_description should be over a 100 characters.
+* The description should be over 10 characters, and the long_description should be over a 100 characters.

 * Pyroma will convert your long_description to HTML using Docutils, to verify that it is possible.
 This guarantees pretty formatting of your